robojulia/driverfly-frontend/README.md

 4. Create a reCAPTCHA account and get the secret and site keys. https://cloud.google.com/recaptcha/docs/create-key-website.
 Add the site key and secret key to the `.env` file.
 Ensure the site key is also in the backend .env file.

+5. Create a MapBox account and get the API key. https://www.mapbox.com/.
+Add the API key to the `.env` file.

 ## Development

 Start the development server: